quantthieres/Economics-Finance-Resources/courses-and-videos/videos-and-playlists.md

 ## Python and Machine Learning

 - [Python, Finance and Machine Learning](https://www.youtube.com/playlist?list=PLcFcktZ0wnNmOcf5qgqp29K4fiG3N8-ia) - Tutorials on Python, regression, financial analysis and introductory machine-learning applications.

+## Must-Watch Finance and Economics Videos

+- [Game of Loans](https://youtu.be/LPPUIFz29uc) - Bank of America video explaining banking, credit and financial-system concepts through a fictional narrative.

+- [How the Economic Machine Works](https://www.youtube.com/watch?v=PHe0bXAIuk0) - Ray Dalio's visual explanation of credit cycles, productivity, debt and macroeconomic fluctuations.

+- [Sequoia Capital and the Evolution of Venture Capital](https://youtu.be/U-FLEO0Ndrg) - Financial Times film on Sequoia Capital and the development of the venture-capital industry.

+- [How McKinsey Became So Powerful](https://youtu.be/BBmmMj_maII) - CNBC documentary on the growth, influence and controversies surrounding McKinsey & Company.